qmk/qmk_firmware/docs/mod_tap.md

 }
 ```

-Enabling `IGNORE_MOD_TAP_INTERRUPT` is recommended for Mod-Tap on alphanumeric keys to avoid hold function taking precendence when the next key is pressed quickly.
+Enabling `IGNORE_MOD_TAP_INTERRUPT` is recommended for using Mod-Tap on alphanumeric keys to avoid hold function taking precendence when the next key is pressed quickly.
 See [Ignore Mod Tap Interrupt](tap_hold.md#ignore-mod-tap-interrupt) for more details.

 ### Changing both tap and hold

-This last example uses both tap and hold function of `LT()` to create a copy-on-tap, paste-on-hold key with `LT(0,KC_NO)`:
+This last example implements custom tap and hold function with `LT(0,KC_NO)` to create a single copy-on-tap, paste-on-hold key:

 ```c
 bool process_record_user(uint16_t keycode, keyrecord_t *record) {